top of page

 The hands of doctors practicing in the insurance model are tied because even though most want to do the best they can for their patients, the best treatment or procedure insurance might not cover.
 What is a patient to do?

 This is why direct care doctors are so needed.
-There needs to be a place where the patients can go, that unfortunately have fallen through the cracks of the insurance-based model can have their concerns addressed through direct care practices and doctors that aren't tethered to insurance regulations and mandates.
+There needs to be a place where the patients can go, that unfortunately have fallen through the cracks of the insurance-based model can have their concerns addressed through direct care practices and doctors who aren't tethered to insurance regulations and mandates.

 8. The price for your visit + treatment is transparent and straightforward